IN SEARCH OF ONE NATION THROUGH NIREC

 Cornelius Afebu Omonokhua

 Fr.
-Cornelius Omonokhua is the Director of Mission and Dialogue of the Catholic Secretariat of Nigeria, Abuja (email@example.com; www.omonokhua.blogspot.com)
+Cornelius Omonokhua is the Executive Secretary of the Nigeria Inter-Religious Council (NIREC) (email@example.com; www.omonokhua.blogspot.com)